omics-datascience/BioAPI/README.md

     - `definition_reference`: This field provides bibliographic references or sources from which the definition of the term in question is obtained.
     - `relations_to_genes`: list of elements of type JSON.
 Each element corresponds to a gene and how it's related to the term.
       - `gene`: name of the gene.
       - `relation_type`: the type of relation between the gene and the GO term.
+They can be `enables`, `involved_in`, `part_of` or `located_in`.
 When `filter_type` is enrichment, extra relation will be gather from g:Profiler database.
 These relations will be shown as "relation obtained from gProfiler".
       - `evidence`: evidence code to indicate how the annotation to a particular term is supported.
     - `enrichment_metrics`: .
       - `p_value`: Hypergeometric p-value after correction for multiple testing.